timescale/docs/ai/sql-interface.md

 | Negative inner product | `<#>`           |

 <Highlight type="note">
 If you are using an index, you need to make sure that the distance function used in index creation is the same one used during query (see below).
-This is important because if you create your index with one distance function but query with another, your index will not be used and your searches will be slowed down.
+This is important because if you create your index with one distance function but query with another, your index cannot be used to speed up the query.
 </Highlight>